 Should You Always Choose Resistive Load Banks for Testing Generators?

-A load bank that provides both resistive and reactive loads can offer the greatest benefit in most applications.
-Using resistive/reactive load banks lets you test your entire system to identify any weaknesses.
+A load bank that provides both reactive and resistive loads can offer the greatest benefit in most applications.
+Using reactive/resistive load banks lets you test your entire system to identify any weaknesses.
 Without this level of testing, you will lack the data you need to verify power system functionality and reliability.